cypress-io/cypress-docker-images/factory/README.md

 ### FIREFOX_VERSION

-The version of Firefox to install (via apt-get).
+The version of Firefox to install.
 If not specified, Firefox is not installed.
+The exact version must be used, no wildcards or shorthands are supported.

 Example: `FIREFOX_VERSION='107.0'`